• Skip to primary navigation

 Internationally, the International Standards Organization (ISO) is used for specific boundary dimension tolerances in rolling bearings.

 In the United States, the American National Standards Institute (ANSI) oversees standards and conformity systems.
-The Annular Bearing Engineering Committee (ABEC) is an industry-accepted standard for the tolerances of a ball bearing.
+The Annular Bearing Engineering Committee (ABEC) is an industry-accepted standard for the tolerances of a ball bearings.

 For European standards, you’ll commonly see Deutsches Institut für Normung (DIN) represented.